 If the person is convicted in both cases, they face the possibility of consecutive sentences.
 This means that one sentence will commence after the first one concludes.
 Our attorneys are dedicated to protecting a person’s rights and building their defense.
 If a person is accused of intentionally misleading investigators, prosecutors, or the judge, an experienced DC federal perjury lawyer can present an aggressive defense, and help consider the options available in a perjury case.

 Federal Perjury Explained

-A person’s criminal history as well as some specifics of the statements in question will affect the strategy that your defense attorney chooses to pursue.
-The best way to understand the services that our attorneys can provide is to contact our firm, any time of day, to schedule a free consultation.
+A person’s criminal history as well as the statements in question will affect the strategy that a defense attorney will pursue.
+The best way to understand the services that our attorneys can provide is to contact our firm to schedule a free consultation.

 If a person has been charged with perjury in federal court, they should consider retaining skilled legal counsel.
 Let a DC federal perjury lawyer help.
 Contact our firm today for a free initial consultation.
 If the charge happened in Maryland click here for more information.